Solicitor and Managing Partner

 During this wait, if the defendants have admitted liability or there is a high likelihood that the defendants will be found liable, it is possible for a claimant to apply for interim payments.

 Like any medical negligence claim, a spinal injury claim must be made within 3 years of the injury being realised.
 There are exceptions to this – children have until their 21st birthday, and there is no time limit for anyone who is mentally incapacitated.

-However, even if your injury occurred longer than 3 years ago, we would still urge you to have a free consultation with our specialist team.
+However, even if your injury occurred longer than 3 years ago, we would still urge you to have a free initial consultation with our specialist and highly experience team.
 Every claim is at the discretion of the Court, and we have the experience and expertise to advise you on whether your claim is viable.